riboflavin/test-framer-sync/alternatives/fireflies-ai.md

 ---
 type: alternatives
-title:  Alternatives to Otter.ai
+title:  Alternatives to Fireflies.ai
-description: Discover top alternatives to Otter.ai and compare features with Circleback.
-Make an informed choice for your transcription needs.
+description: Discover top alternatives to Fireflies.ai and compare Fireflies.ai with Circleback to find the best transcription tool for your needs.
 ---

 # Alternatives to Fireflies.ai